What Is Discrimination Law?

 Misconception 1: “At-Will Employment” Means I Can Be Fired For Illegal Reasons

 “First of all, yes, most states have at-will employment.
-This means that employers can terminate someone for any reason at all — except an unlawful one.
+This means employers can terminate someone for any reason — except an unlawful one.
 So, you could terminate someone because they like to wear stripes, and you have a bad feeling about stripes.
-That is completely irrational and makes no business sense, but it’s not an unlawful reason to terminate someone,” she says.
+That is completely irrational and makes no business sense, but it’s not an unlawful reason to terminate someone,” Pirrotti says.

-“On the other hand, if you’re terminating someone and you’re motivated by their membership in a protected class — race, gender, pregnancy, disability, religion, sexual orientation, etc. — those are unlawful, discriminatory reasons.
+“On the other hand, if you’re terminating someone and you’re motivated by their membership in a protected class, such as race, gender, pregnancy, disability, religion, sexual orientation, etc., those are unlawful, discriminatory reasons.
 Then you can be held accountable.”

 Misconception 2: Discrimination Simply Means an Unpleasant Work Environment